 One thing you may notice immediately is that on the home page, there is absolutely no mention of screenplays or screenwriting; rather, Celtx is billed as the "#1 choice for media pre-production".
 That's because the program encompasses more than screenwriting: Firstly, it is intended to be useful for every step in the pre-production process — writing the script, developing the characters, storyboarding the scenes and scene sequences, scheduling the production, and more.
 Secondly, as noted on the website, it is designed for use with "all types of media — film, video, documentary, theater, machinima, comics, advertising, video games, music video, radio, podcasts, videocasts, and however else you choose to tell your story."

 Next go to the Download tab, and look for the link that corresponds to your language and operating system.
 There are currently 31 languages supported, and three operating systems — Windows, Mac OS X (version 10.4 or higher), and Linux.
 In addition, there is a version of the program for the eeePC, although only for English.
-In this article, we will be using the Windows version for English.
+In this article, I will be using the Windows version for English.
 As of this writing, the latest release is version 2.0.1.

 Although Celtx is a fully functional tool that in many respects rivals its commercial competitors — such as Final Draft and Movie Magic Screenwriter — it requires less disk space and system memory.
 The installation file for Celtx is less than 16 megabytes, and thus less than half the size of Final Draft and less than one third the size of Movie Magic Screenwriter.
 Once installed on your hard drive, it consumes less than 36 megabytes space, compared to 44 megabytes and 10 megabytes, respectively (all figures are rounded).
 System memory usage, at 21 megabytes, is more than Final Draft (17 megabytes) and much less than Movie Magic Screenwriter (31 megabytes).
 But given the ever-increasing size of installed memory and hard drives, these resource requirements are for most people of no consequence.